wp-plugins/social-polls-by-opinionstage/readme.txt

 == Screenshots ==

-1. **Two sided poll: before vote** - Example of a poll with 2 videos, you can filter the poll results by the people you follow or by gender of the poll participants
+1. **Multiple-choice poll** - Example of a multiple-choice poll, note that you can view who voted what in the poll and view the poll voters social profile
-2. **Two sided poll: after vote** - After voting in the poll, users are encouraged to share their poll vote in Facebook or Twitter driving additional traffic to the site
+2. **Head-to-head poll** - Example of a head-to-head poll with 2 images.
+In this example, you can filter the poll results by the people you follow or by the gender of the poll participants
 3. **Full list of poll voters** - Click 'view all', to view the full list of poll voters and discover who supports what.
 You can also follow users from this screen
-4. **Profile of poll participant** - click on one of the poll participants to view his/her opinion profile.
-The profile includes votes in other polls, list of following users and more
+4. **Poll social sharing dialog** - after voting in the poll, the user is offered to share the poll vote in the social networks he uses.
+When creating a poll, you can set the link, text & image that are shared in social networks.
-5. **Start a poll form** - Just add a question, add sides & select a topic and you're ready to go.
-Click the 'show details' for advanced poll options
+5. **Start a poll form** - Just add a question, add sides and you're ready to go.
+Optionally set & edit many advanced poll settings to optimize the poll display & funcionality
 6. **Insert social poll icon** - From the WordPress editor, click on the social poll icon to add a poll to the post/page

 == Upgrade Notice ==